 Cancellation, postponement or change of venue of the Event/ Force Majeure

 8.1 In the event of the cancellation, interruption, postponement or change of venue of the Event as the result of a decision by ITU, ITU shall have the right to terminate this Agreement.
-In case of any such termination, ITU’s liability, whether financial or otherwise, shall be confined solely to the expenditure incurred directly by the Host Committee in respect of items needed for the organization and preparation of the Event up to the date of termination only, to the extent that such expenses no longer serve any useful purpose and provided they were essential and cannot be cancelled or reduced.
-If such termination is the result of force majeure, or occurs by mutual agreement between the Parties, each Party shall bear its own costs.
+In case of any such termination, ITU’s liability, whether financial or otherwise, shall be confined solely to the expenditure incurred directly by the Government in respect of items needed for the organization and preparation of the Event up to the date of termination only, to the extent that such expenses no longer serve any useful purpose and provided they were essential and cannot be cancelled or reduced.
+If such termination is the result of force majeure, or occurs by mutual agreement between the Parties, each Party shall bear its own costs. [reason for change: the Government, and not the Host Committee as defined in article 8 of Annex 1, bears and pays for expenses]

 8.2 If, prior to or during the Event, the Government is no longer in a position to host the Event or permit it to take place on the dates scheduled, or requests that the venue of the Event be changed, the Government's responsibility to ITU shall be limited to the expenses deriving from that decision, in particular all expenses already committed or paid by ITU in respect of items needed for the Event, to the extent that such expenses no longer serve any useful purpose and provided that they were essential and cannot be cancelled or reduced.
 Any expenditure which may be incurred by ITU for the rental of premises other than those specified in Article 2 of this Agreement for the holding of the Event shall likewise be defrayed by the Government.
 In addition, the Government shall be responsible for dealing with any action, claim or demand arising out of the Government’s decision to cancel, postpone, or change the venue of the Event and shall indemnify and hold harmless ITU and its officials in respect of any such action, claim or demand.